TheRenegadeCoder/sample-programs/archive/r/ring/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Ring:

+- Extension: .ring
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.ring

-The following list shares details about what we're using to test all Sample Programs in Ring.
+The following list shares details about what we're using to test all Sample Programs in Ring:

 - Docker Image: esolang/ring
 - Docker Tag: latest